+A bank of eight POST code diagnostic LEDs are located on the back edge of the server next to the stacked USB connectors.
 During the system boot process, the BIOS executes a number of platform configuration processes, each of which is assigned a specific hex POST code number.
-As each configuration routine is started, the BIOS displays the given POST code to the POST code diagnostic LEDs on the back edge of the server boards.
-To assist in troubleshooting a system hang during the POST process, you can use the diagnostic LEDs to identify the last POST process executed.
-See Appendix C for a complete description of how these LEDs are read and a list of all supported POST codes.
+As each configuration routine is started, the BIOS displays the given POST code to the POST code diagnostic LEDs.
+The purpose of these LEDs is to assist in troubleshooting a system hang condition during the POST process.
+The diagnostic LEDs can be used to identify the last POST process to be executed.
+See Appendix C and D for a complete description of how these LEDs are read, and for a list of all supported POST codes